Pumpkin Bluff BeachNorth Caicos

-Although almost entirely having succumbed to the elements now, the bow of a wrecked freighter still remains on the barrier reef 2800 feet (853 metres) from shore.
+Despite almost entirely having succumbed to the elements now, the bow of a wrecked freighter still remains on the barrier reef 2,800 feet (853 m) from shore.
 This vessel was the River Arc, an abandoned drug running tanker ship that appeared in the Turks and Caicos and drifted onto the reef.

-The scenery of the drive to Pumpkin Bluff from Sandy Point Marina (where the passenger ferry lands) is quite nice.
-Several inland saline ponds are passed, including Mangrove Pond, Mud Hole Pond (more scenic than the name suggests!)
-Moore Hall Pond and Pumpkin Bluff Pond.
+The scenery of the drive to Pumpkin Bluff from Sandy Point Marina (where the passenger ferry previously arrived) is quite nice.
+Several inland saline ponds are passed, including Mangrove Pond, Mud Hole Pond (more scenic than the name suggests!), Moore Hall Pond and Pumpkin Bluff Pond.

 The ponds in the Pumpkin Bluff region are a haven for the larger wading birds.
-Although sightings are not quite as predictable as they are at Flamingo Pond Overlook, it’s common to spot flamingos, reddish egrets, tri-coloured herons, and yellow crowned night herons.
+Although sightings are not quite as predictable as they are at Flamingo Pond Overlook, it’s common to spot flamingos, reddish egrets, tricolored herons, and yellow-crowned night herons.
 In the thick surrounding vegetation of sabal palms and silver buttonwoods, mangrove cuckoos and Cuban crows can be seen as well.